dekoza/mtgpl/BRO.rst

    At the beginning of your end step, if you've cast a noncreature spell this turn, reveal the top five cards of your library.
 For each card type among noncreature spells you've cast this turn, you may put a card of that type from among the revealed cards into your hand.
 Put the rest on the bottom of your library in a random order.

-:mtgtip:`Hurkyl's Final Meditation<https://cards.scryfall.io/border_crop/front/5/5/5577f345-9577-42f8-b244-089b9a7c2e56.jpg?1674420522|https://scryfall.com/card/bro/52/hurkyls-final-meditation?utm_source=api>`
+:mtgtip:`Hurkyl's Final Meditation<https://cards.scryfall.io/border_crop/front/5/5/5577f345-9577-42f8-b244-089b9a7c2e56.jpg?1675567442|https://scryfall.com/card/bro/52/hurkyls-final-meditation?utm_source=api>`
    As long as it's not your turn, this spell costs |mana_3| more to cast.

-   Return all nonland permanents to their owner's hands.
+   Return all nonland permanents to their owners' hands.
 End the turn.
 (Exile all spells and abilities from the stack, including this card.
 The player whose turn it is discards down to their maximum hand size.
 Damage wears off, and "this turn" and "until end of turn" effects end.)

 :mtgtip:`Involuntary Cooldown<https://cards.scryfall.io/border_crop/front/d/4/d4fcaf6d-6491-4459-98b0-b3c7d43df59e.jpg?1674420529|https://scryfall.com/card/bro/53/involuntary-cooldown?utm_source=api>`